 Partners often need more than just a few sessions covering skills and aspects of relationship life to navigate the stress and complexities of sharing life together over the long-term.
 We believe strongly in supporting couples to continue their learning together so that they may have the most enjoyable, smoothest, and happiest family life possible year in and year out.
 Toward that end, we introduce couples to ongoing resources, encouraging them to continue their learning and growth many years into life together.

 Stay tuned as we fully develop our new approach to premarital counseling and make it available for couples to benefit from.
 If you are a provider of counseling services, we hope to support you, as well, to deliver the best premarital counseling available in your community or within your congregation.
 Follow us on our email list and we will keep you updated with each step we take creating and delivering a new approach for couples to start off on the best foot possible!
 See you soon, John

-Join our mailing list here and get a free audio course in the process!
+Join our mailing list here and get a free copy of my connection guide in the process!

 Share this article with your friends using the links below!